swagtop/bevy-flake/README.md

 ```

 Then, use the template with your preferred rust toolchain provider (switching
-down later is super easy):
+to a different one later is super easy):

 ```sh
 # The default with no cross-compilation, but faster evaluation: